D&H Distributing: History

 D&H Distributing was founded as Economy Tire and Rubber, a tire retreading company, established by brothers-in-law David Schwab and Harry Spector.
 In 1921, the company began selling wholesale parts for automobile service industry, adding crystal radios by 1926 and moving into a distribution capacity by signing with radio manufacturer Philco.
 Consumer appliances such as refrigerators, washers, vacuum cleaners, and ranges were added to the company’s offerings.
 The company was renamed D&H Distributing on November 8, 1929.

 By the 1950s, D&H grew along with the boom in both post-World War II kitchen appliance sales and the advent of the television set.

 In 1973, D&H established its Electronics Specialty Products Division.
 By the late 1970s, the company entered the video gaming market with the addition of Atari.
 As the 1980s approached, D&H licensed products from Texas Instruments, Packard Bell, Commodore Computers and Panasonic Printers, and expanded its consumer electronics linecard to form the distributor’s current Computer Products Division.
 In the late 1980s, it expanded nationally through the addition of warehouses in Chicago, Boston, and Dallas.

 The company added large-scale IT networking manufacturers, such as Microsoft, Cisco, and Lenovo between 2000 and 2006.

 In 2007, the company expanded outside the U.S. with a Canadian headquarters in Mississauga, Ontario.
 In 2018, D&H announced its intent to purchase 275 acres of property in Lower Swatara Township, Pennsylvania to build a new distribution hub.
 In 2019, D&H relocated its headquarters to a 50-acre, two building campus with more than 240,000 square feet of office space.
 In 2022, D&H opened a new 745,000-foot distribution center in its hometown of Harrisburg to accommodate growth.

+In 2025, D&H Distributing installed a solar park at its corporate headquarters in Harrisburg, Pennsylvania.
+The ground-mounted installation occupies approximately five acres within the walking track area of the headquarters and consists of 3,888 solar modules.
+The system is intended to offset a portion of the company's electricity use.
+The project was developed in partnership with Coral Reef Partners and DCE Solar.
+A ribbon-cutting ceremony marking the opening of the solar park was held in October 2025.

+D&H adds Fortinet to their cybersecurity lineup in January 2026, making D&H one of Fortinet's master distributors.

+Izzy Schwab, D&H Distributing's chairman emeritus, died on January 28, 2026, at the age of 90.
+The company said he died of natural causes surrounded by his family.
+Schwab began working at D&H as a teenager and started his career as an entry-level salesperson in 1957.
+He later served as president and chief executive officer, including as CEO from 1999 to 2008.